 “Scott Morrison seems to want a pat on the back for saying no changes to superannuation over the next three years,” said shadow treasurer Chris Bowen.

 “Well, that’s what Tony Abbott said in 2013, and during that term, Scott Morrison, as treasurer, brought down a retrospective tax change,” he said.

-“He said it wasn’t retrospective but the giveaway was in the effective date - 2007 - which applied in 2016, the $1.6m cap.
-So Scott Morrison wants to be very careful in his claims about superannuation.”
+“He said it wasn’t retrospective, but the giveaway was in the effective date, 2007, which applied in 2016 the $1.6 million cap.
+So, Scott Morrison wants to be very careful in his claims about superannuation.”

 This includes the contentious plans to scrap cash refunds on dividend imputation credits.
 While this is not strictly superannuation policy, it takes aim at SMSFs using the franking credits system.
 However, pensioners and SMSFs with at least one pensioner prior to 28 March 2018 will be exempt from the changes.

-It also includes changes to the Division 293 tax threshold, at which high-income earners pay an additional 15 per cent tax on concessional contributions, would be lowered from $250,000 to $200,000 under Labor.
+It also includes changes to the Division 293 tax threshold (at which high-income earners pay an additional 15 per cent tax on concessional contributions), which would be lowered from $250,000 to $200,000 under Labor.

 Labor is also proposing lowering the non-concessional contribution caps and removing the provision for catch-up contributions.

 Mr Shorten disputes claims these measures constitute an increase in taxes.

 “I do dispute it as a tax increase.
 I absolutely do.
 What happens when you give a concession to someone is that’s a tax expenditure.
 If I was to give you a concession on something, that is money that we take out of the tax system, which you get,” said Mr Shorten.

 “That is a concession to you.
 And that, therefore, becomes a choice.
 Is it the best use of a concession to give someone a concession, preferential treatment on one aspect of superannuation?
 Or to invest in other parts of our nation’s priorities,” he said.